 Moreover, the province has introduced the Farm Investor Pathway.
 This new immigration stream enables the province to welcome more skilled workers to immigrate to Manitoba to boost the farming industry.

 The construction industry is another major industry in the province.
-There was a rise of 4.7% in the labour income in the year 2017, making a take-home compensation of CAD 41,000 per annum.
+There was a rise of 4.7% in the labor income in the year 2017, making a take-home compensation of CAD 41,000 per annum.

 Furthermore, the province has observed the growth of housing markets with the arrival of new immigrants, and it seems that this business is ever-expanding.